-For a healthy and delicious Yule Log, why not try this recipe for a velvety, smooth Raw Chocolate Yule Log – packed with health benefitting nutrients and a taste sensation!
+For a healthy and delicious Yule Log, why not try this recipe for a velvety, smooth Chocolate Yule Log – packed with health benefitting nutrients and a taste sensation!

 Seasonal root vegetables can be used to make deeply satisfying soups such as this Parsnip and Almond Butter Soup recipe.